close

 How Player Injuries Have an Impact on Betting Odds

-Additionally, player props are often affected by player injuries if the player prop bets are placed on a player that suffers an injury during the game.
+Additionally, player props are often affected by player injuries if the player prop bets are placed on a player who suffers an injury during the game.

 Accounting For College Football Injuries When Handicapping